Frequently Asked Questions

 Some of our products contain organic walnut oil.

-We choose to stick to using walnut oil because it is regarded by the masters (remember Leonardo da Vinci) as the best hard-drying oil there is.
-Da Vinci pressed his own walnuts to make all of his paints because of all the hard drying oils, walnut oil is THE most crystal clear of them all, never goes rancid, and resists yellowing, dries hard, and lasts a very long time, like mona lisa long.
+We chose walnut oil for a reason.
+It’s long been regarded by the masters (yes, even Leonardo da Vinci) as the best hard-drying oil available.
+Da Vinci himself pressed walnuts to make his paints because walnut oil is crystal clear, never goes rancid, resists yellowing, and dries into a durable, lasting finish, the kind that stands the test of time (think Mona Lisa long).

-Roostmade Organic Wood finish is meant to be rubbed into wood, not consumed internally.
-(Technically it's all edible plant based products and all approved for food contact by the FDA, so you could eat it, but it doesn't have much taste, and its kind of an expensive snack, and is better served as a wood finish, in our opinion) But we see this study as a strong indicator of virtually no risk, and this is why we decided to move forward with our oil of choice, Organic Walnut Oil made here in the USA.
+Roostmade Organic Wood Oil is designed to be rubbed into wood, not consumed.
+Technically, it’s made entirely from edible, plant-based ingredients that are all FDA-approved for food contact, so yes, you could eat it.
+But in our opinion, it’s much better used as a wood finish.
+We see this study as a strong indicator of virtually no risk, which is why we chose to move forward with our oil of choice: Organic Walnut Oil, made right here in the USA.

-Of all the nut allergies, by far the most common and most deadly is the peanut.
-The fast food chain Chick-fil-A cooks their food in 100% refined peanut oil.
-They site the exact same study we referenced above as their conclusive proof of safety, and don't even list their peanut oil as a tree nut allergy warning because they are that confident, and considering that their customers are actually ingesting the oil, not just rubbing it on wood, we think you're pretty safe.
-But if you have a severe allergy, take the necessary precautions.
+Of all nut allergies, the most common and most severe is peanut.
+The fast-food chain Chick-fil-A cooks its food in 100% refined peanut oil.
+They reference the same study we mentioned above as conclusive proof of safety and do not list their peanut oil as a tree nut allergy warning because they are that confident.
+And since their customers are actually consuming the oil, not just applying it to wood, we feel confident that you’re in safe territory.
+Still, if you have a severe allergy, please take all necessary precautions.

 How To Revitalize A Neglected Cutting Board + Keep It Maintained Forever